 This is the value of your miles if each mile was only worth a penny.
-However, according to the Fair Trading Prices chart, most miles are worth about 1.3 cents, so this is just a starting point.
+However, according to our Reasonable Redemption Values (RRVs), most miles are worth about 1.4 cents each, so this is just a starting point.
 Also, don’t forget that by redeeming miles for a flight, you will lose out on earning new miles.
 So, go on to step 2:

 Step 2) Answer the question: do elite qualifying miles matter to you?

 When you fly on a regular purchased ticket, you earn both redeemable miles and elite qualifying miles.
 Redeemable miles are used for award flights.
 Elite qualifying miles are used for gaining airline elite status.
 You generally need to earn at least 25,000 elite qualifying miles on an airline in a calendar year in order to earn the lowest level of elite status.

 If you are unlikely to earn elite status, then your answer should be “No”.
 Or, if you simply don’t understand the question, go with the answer “No”.